EMN Bulletin (July - September 2020)

-The 24th edition of the EMN Bulletin provides information on developments at EU and national level (from July to September 2018) regarding general policy developments; the Common European Asylum System; unaccompanied minors and vulnerable groups; legal migration and integration; the management of the EU external borders; irregular migration and return; external dimensions; and trafficking in human beings.
+The 32nd edition of the EMN Bulletin provides information on developments at EU and national level (from July to September 2020) regarding general policy developments; the Common European Asylum System; unaccompanied minors and vulnerable groups; legal migration; integration; the management of the EU external borders; irregular migration; return; trafficking in human beings; and external dimensions.

-This edition includes information - inter alia - on:
+This edition contains - inter alia - information on:

 At EU level:

 - The New Pact on Migration and Asylum, which was published on 23 September 2020.
 It puts forward a new framework for fair, efficient and sustainable migration management with a greater emphasis on a predictable and reliable migration management system rather than on ad-hoc solutions.
 It is framed around three pillars: better and faster procedures; firm and fair rules on intra-EU solidarity; and a strong external dimension based on enhanced cooperation with third countries.